Home Compare SGE.L vs TMV.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (SGE.L: STOXX 600, TMV.DE: HDAX).

-The lead is spread across stability and growth, rather than sitting in one isolated gap.
-The Sage Group plc leads by 23 points on the overall comparison score.
+Stability remains the main source of distance in the comparison.
+The Sage Group plc leads by 10 points on the overall comparison score.

 INDUSTRY COMPARISON